 The plan seeks to provide retired members with annual pension increases to offset the impact of inflation.
-Higher inflation increases the plan's liabilities given the plan's inflation protection feature, while low inflation reduces the plan's liabilities.
-The annual increase that members receive is conditional on the plan's funded status.
+Inflation that is higher than assumed in the valuation increases the plan's liabilities, given the plan's inflation protection feature, while inflation that is lower than assumed reduces the plan's liabilities.
+The annual increase received by retirees on the portion of their pensions earned after 2009 is conditional on the plan's funded status.
 Inflation in Canada has been stable since 1991, generally remaining within one percentage point of the Bank of Canada's 2% target.
-The annual percentage change in the monthly Consumer Price Index ranged from 1.1% to 2.0% in 2016.
-In this era of low policy rates, economic uncertainty and volatile commodity and currency markets, it is more likely that inflation could miss the bank's target.
+During 2017, the annual change in the Consumer Price Index ranged from 1.0% to 2.1%.

 The plan's sustainability is defined as its ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.
 Intergenerational equity is the principle that members of each generation contribute the right amount to pay for the benefits they receive.
 It is an important aspect of sustainability.